solita/solita.github.com/_posts/2020-04-08-secure-software-development-lifecycle.md

 #### Test

-Testing is one that works relatively same as every testing.
+Security testing is one that works relatively same as every testing.
 You should just remember that now that we have security requirements we will also need to verify that we fulfill them.
 Some helpful things to do is to setup a good continuous integration environment that gives your development team constant feedback about how they are doing.
 If they are more on the DevOps or DevSecOps then they most likely will build it by themselves but some organization have different people for these tasks.
 I consider continuous integration as a testing as it is something that is outsourced for a system that gives you a feedback about your work.
 Some could also think that it is part of the implementation.

 Things that you can automatically test that help security:
 * Performance